puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 }
 ```

-> **note**
+!!!
->
+ Set 'last-output' is saved within current CLI session - if you send
-> Set 'last-output' is saved within current CLI session - if you send
+ next 'execute-and-read' RPC, it is assumed that the initial and last
-> next 'execute-and-read' RPC, it is assumed that the initial and last
+ output is newly configured 'last-output'.
-> output is newly configured 'last-output'.
+!!!

 ### RPC: Execute